okaeiz/ScrumScore/README.md

 ## Background

-The Scrum Adherence Score Calculator emerged from the need to quantify the adherence of various groups within a cultural institution to the Scrum methodology.
+The Scrum Adherence Score Calculator emerged from the need to quantify the adherence of various groups or departments within a cultural institution to the Scrum methodology.
 With the parameters and formula continually refined, this tool serves as a reliable metric of Scrum commitment.

 ## Parameters